-Whatever we store up in our mind and heart will determine the bent of our soul.
+Whatever we focus on in our soul will determine the course of our lives.
 What happens in our soul determines what we say and do.
 What we say and do defines who we are.
 The person who is growing spiritually conducts an ongoing vigil over his soul, keeping heart, mind, and conscience in line with the teaching of Scripture and the vision of Christ, exalted in glory.

-The consequences of not paying attention to heart and mind can be disastrous, as Solomon knew.
+The consequences of not struggling to discipline the soul can be disastrous, as Solomon knew.

-Renew your affections by the counsel of the Lord.
-Let the Spirit of truth and all comfort shape your heart by the love of God and neighbor encoded in God’s Law (Matt.
-22.34-40).
+Renew your affections by contemplating the beauty of the Lord.
+Let the Spirit of truth and all comfort shape your heart for loving God and your neighbor (Matt.
+22.34-40)!

-Strengthen your conscience in the Law of God, so that seeking the Kingdom is at all times the default priority.
+Strengthen your conscience in the Law of God, so that seeking the Kingdom is at all times the default priority!
 Thus your conscience will keep your heart and mind in check, and fit them for proper service to the Lord.

 Here, then, is a summons to prayer.